 Best in class for: Unbuttoned personality

 Sometimes, it’s necessary to highlight your unique selling points, as is the case with Innovative Global Vision.
 While the name doesn’t immediately tell you everything the company does, its Facebook cover photo sure does: Using simple imagery and clear words, you immediately understand the company’s offering: website design, digital marketing, video production, and other essential services for your brand.

 If you’re after a back-to-basics kind of cover photo, consider this entrant from Fiverr.
 As a company dedicated to connecting freelancers with the businesses who need them, Fiverr demonstrates it can do just that: Cover photo testimonials, each paired with a face, to demonstrate through word and image that Fiverr fulfills its promises.
 It’s credibility in its simplest form, and it works.

 Best in class for: Use of powerful testimonials

-Yes, we’re serving up another screenshot that doesn’t do justice to Facebook cover video: Post Planner keeps it simple with their video, which simply highlights each benefit of their service.
+Post Planner keeps it simple with this cover video, which simply highlights each benefit of their service.
 What do we mean by that?
 For example, instead of saying that they offer “Social Media Management” as a feature, they highlight the benefit: it’s “smarter” because it helps boost your engagement, clicks, and sales.
 Clear, concise, and screaming for a click.

 Best in class for: Brandishing benefits

 Salesforce knows that good people love to know they can make a change.
 And that’s why the brand has chosen their Facebook cover photo to inspire – to incite their clients to use the Salesforce platform as a vehicle to fulfill their goals.
-Because, let’s be honest – the alternative (an image to promote could-based CRM software) wouldn’t ever pull at the heartstrings the way this image does.
+This Facebook cover photo pulls at the heartstrings to effectively evoke emotion.